-- There is an urgent need to provide businesses and homes with seamless, fast and affordable digital connectivity, as the basis for working, training, learning, social interaction, service access and innovation, which must recognise the convergence of fixed and mobile broadband and the expectation that devices are always connected. - The region also needs to rapidly enhance transport connectivity within key locations, establish new and innovative models of public transport delivery and build on road and rail investments, to improve connections within and outwith the South of Scotland.
+- There is an urgent need to provide businesses and homes with seamless, fast and affordable digital connectivity, as the basis for working, training, learning, social interaction, service access and innovation, which must recognise the convergence of fixed and mobile broadband and the expectation that devices are always connected. - The region also needs to rapidly enhance sustainable transport connectivity within key locations, establish new and innovative models of public transport delivery and build on road, rail and active travel investments, to improve connections within and outwith the South of Scotland.

-Activating Communities & Social Enterprise
+Activating & Empowering Communities, the Third Sector and Social Enterprise